Wishmasterflo/Firmware_flasher/README.md

-## Firmware Flasher for Oneplus 8 series and 9r
+## Firmware Flasher for Oneplus 8 series and Oneplus 9 series

 # 22-Jan-2023 v1.0
- - Initial Version of the updated flashable Firmware script for Oneplus 8 series and 9r
+ - Initial Version of the updated flashable Firmware script for Oneplus 8 series and Oneplus 9 series
  - OOS13 Firmware files are using abl.img from OOS13 F10 to remove the yellow bootloader message
  - Flasher should support Firmware flashing from all OOS12 and OOS13 Versions (OOS11 is not supported now!)
  - added automatic DDR RAM type detection (for Oneplus 8t/9r)